-There are many driving tips and guides out there for your reading pleasure, so we’re going to run through a quick-fire list of what NOT to do when driving this winter period.
+There are many driving tips and guides out there for your reading pleasure, so we’re going to run through a quick-fire list of what NOT to do when driving this winter.

-Don’t be careless.
-Adhere to advice, check the weather forecasts, and remember the basics.
-Just remember that most traffic accidents are caused by human error – something which is much more likely in the adverse weather that our winters throw at us.
+Listen to advice, keep an eye on the weather forecast, and remember the basics.
+Most traffic accidents are caused by human error – something which is much more likely to occur in adverse weather conditions.

 The winter months are unpredictable to say the least –make sure you prepare accordingly and stay safe on the roads!